-VA home loans in California are loans backed by the Department of Veteran Affairs and offer veterans an affordable way to become and stay homeowners.
-The program is offered throughout the state of California.
+VA home loans are loans backed by the Department of Veteran Affairs and offer veterans an affordable way to become and stay homeowners and is offered throughout the state of California.
 The program helps veterans buy, build, repair, and adapt homes.

-The program is meant for primary residences only and helps all veterans whether you’re buying your first home or subsequent home.
+The program is meant for primary residences only and helps all veterans whether they’re buying their first home or subsequent home.

-Here is an important detail to know – the VA doesn’t underwrite or fund the loans – they guarantee them.
-You’ll secure the loan from an approved VA lender (like us!).
+Here is an important detail: the VA doesn’t underwrite or fund the loans; they guarantee them.
+You’ll secure the loan from an approved California VA home loan lender (like us!).

-Over the years, VA home loans in California has become a major source of funding for thousands of homebuyers and homeowners.
+Over the years, VA home loans have become a major funding source for thousands of homebuyers and homeowners.

 What Is VA Entitlement?

-When you apply for a California VA home loan, you must prove you’re eligible for it.
+When applying for a VA home loan, you must prove you’re eligible.
 All eligible veterans get full entitlement.
 This means you can buy a home for any price that you can afford the payment.
 You must qualify based on the requirements below, but there isn’t a limit to the amount you can borrow.

 But, once you use your entitlement things may change.
-If you default on any portion of your entitlement or don’t sell your home like we talked about above, you’ll have a limit on how much home you can buy with no down payment moving forward.
+If you default on any portion of your entitlement or don’t sell your home as we discussed above, you’ll have a limit on how much home you can buy with no down payment moving forward.

 If you don’t have full entitlement, you’ll need to make a down payment on any part of the loan that’s not guaranteed.
-The amount is typically low, but it’s important to understand how it works in case you do need a down payment.
+The amount is typically low, but it’s important to understand how it works in case a down payment is needed.

-As we said earlier, the VA loan program has the most flexible guidelines for mortgage loans.
+As I mentioned earlier, the VA home loan program has the most flexible guidelines for mortgage loans.
 If you’re eligible for a VA loan, here’s how you can qualify.

-Veterans with any discharge except dishonorable and how served at least the minimum required time is eligible for a VA loan.
+Veterans with any discharge except dishonorable and who served at least the minimum required time are eligible for a VA home loan.

-Eligible veterans will receive a Certificate of Eligibility which is what lenders need to see that you’re eligible.
+Eligible veterans will receive a Certificate of Eligibility, which lenders need to see that you’re eligible.

 In general, if you’re actively serving, you’re eligible after 90 days of consecutive service.
 If you’re separated from the service, your requirements vary from 90 days (the full period you were called for) to 24 consecutive months of service.

-If you served in the National Guard or Reserves, you’ll need 6 years of duty to be eligible.
-If you’re currently serving in the National Guard or Reserves, though, you need just 90 days of consecutive service.
+If you served in the National Guard or Reserves, you’d need 6 years of duty to be eligible.
+If you’re currently serving in the National Guard or Reserves, you need just 90 days of consecutive service.

 If you’re a surviving spouse of a veteran who lost his/her life in the line of duty or because of complications of his/her time in the service, you may also be eligible unless you remarry.

-The VA home loan program in California does not require a down payment.
+The VA home loan program does not require a down payment.
 You can buy a home with 0% down.
 This doesn’t mean you can’t make a down payment, though.
-If you put money down you’ll have instant equity in your home and you may save money on the funding fee (more on this below).
+If you put money down, you’ll have instant home equity and may save money on the funding fee (more on this below).

 The VA home loan credit score requirement is different than most loan programs.
 The VA doesn’t require a specific credit score, but lenders do.
-On average, you’ll need at least a 620 credit score to qualify for a VA home loan in California, but you’ll find lenders that require a higher or lower credit score.
+On average, you’ll need at least a 620 credit score to qualify for a VA home loan, but you’ll find lenders that require a higher or lower credit score.

 If you lost a home in foreclosure, you must wait 3 years after the foreclosure.
 Also, if the foreclosure was on a VA loan, you’ll lose that portion of your guarantee which may mean you’ll need a down payment to get VA financing since the guarantee allows you to get a loan with no money down.

-For VA home loan in California the VA doesn’t set a specific debt-to-income ratio you must meet either.
+For a VA home loan in California, the VA doesn’t set a specific debt-to-income ratio you must meet either.
 Again, they use common sense when determining if you can afford the loan.
 They want to know that you can afford the payments without struggle.

 Rather than the debt-to-income ratio, the VA focuses on disposable income to determine if you qualify for the loan.

-Disposable income is the money you have leftover at the end of the month after you pay your bills.
-Under the VA home loan program; disposable income requirements is as follows; the VA has minimum disposable income amounts each family must have based on their location and family size.
+Disposable income is the money you have left over at the end of the month after you pay your bills.
+Under the VA home loan program, disposable income requirements are as follows; the VA has minimum disposable income amounts each family must have based on their location and family size.

-If you meet the disposable income requirements, the lender won’t focus on your DTI as much.
+If you meet the VA home loan disposable income requirements, the lender won’t focus on your DTI as much.
 The disposable income shows that you can afford your bills and will have money left for the daily cost of living.